Elementary School

 Curriculum

-Pressman Academy is committed to a balanced literacy program that helps students become lifelong readers, writers, and critical thinkers.
-We are proud to use the Reading and Writing Workshop program as the foundation of our Language Arts curriculum.
-Developed out of Teachers College at Columbia University, the Reading and Writing Workshop programs are research-based instructional models that provide students with explicit strategies in reading and writing instruction, while providing them with opportunities to practice and internalize those strategies independently and in small groups.
+The Reading and Writing Workshop programs are research-based instructional models that provide students with explicit strategies in reading and writing instruction, while providing them with opportunities to practice and internalize those strategies independently and in small groups.

-Daily instruction includes whole-class mini-lessons, read-alouds, shared reading/writing experiences, word study, small group reading instruction, and individual instruction.
+Daily instruction in Language Arts includes whole-class direct instruction, read-alouds, shared reading/writing experiences, word study, small group reading instruction, and individual instruction.
 Because students progress at different rates, assessment is used to guide the teacher in determining individual book choices and areas of strength and growth in the students’ writing development.
 Through this differentiated and balanced approach, students become proficient readers and writers who are able to communicate effectively through writing and who can read and critically analyze texts of increasing difficulty.
-Our students develop a passion for reading, writing, and communicating, which stays with them throughout their lives.

 Kindergarten

 In Writing Workshop, students draw and write to convey meaningful and important messages.
-Students learn to use proper spacing and end punctuation as well as the importance of sequencing their thoughts using a beginning, middle, and end to their stories.
-Grade specific units include personal narrative, how-to books, and persuasive writing in order to make a change in the world.
-By the end of the year, students are able to begin reading independently and can write simple narratives and expository texts conventionally.
+Students learn to use proper spacing and end punctuation, and they learn the importance of sequencing their thoughts using a beginning, middle, and end to their stories.
+Handwriting is taught utilizing multi-sensory techniques and consistent habits for letter formation through the Fundations phonics and handwriting program.
+Instructional techniques and activities help to improve each child’s self-confidence, pencil grip, body awareness, and posture.Throughout the year students will learn to craft personal narratives, informational books, and persuasive writing.
+By the end of the year, students will be able to write simple narratives and expository texts conventionally with a clear beginning/middle/end and at least one sentence per page.

 First Grade

 In Writing Workshop, first graders continue to build on the learning from previous years and work to write in complete sentences using appropriate letter and word spacing as well as proper end punctuation and capitalization.
 First graders write small moment stories, non-fiction chapter books, reviews, and realistic fiction stories.
+First graders will be able to properly form all upper and lower case letters.

 Second Grade

 In Writing Workshop, students begin to develop more compelling introductions and conclusions and focus on incorporating greater detail, action, and dialogue into their writing.
 Second graders write personal narratives and collaborate with the STEAM teacher to develop lab reports/science books.
 They also focus on writing about reading as well as a poetry unit.
+When writing, second graders will be able to write clear, legible manuscript at an appropriate rate.

 Third Grade

 In Writing Workshop, students continue to improve their ability to write narratives and expository texts that convey important messages.
 A considerable amount of emphasis is placed on developing students’ self-reflection abilities through the use of checklists and rubrics so students can determine their own strengths and areas of growth.
 Students also learn the standard conventions of English language and grammar and strive to incorporate it into their writing.
 Grade specific units include personal narratives, non-fiction reports, persuasive writing, and fairy tale adaptations.
+When writing, third graders will be able to use correct writing position and pencil grip for cursive writing, and write clear, legible cursive at an appropriate rate.

 Fourth Grade

 In Reading Workshop, students apply an integration of reading comprehension strategies to strengthen their literal and inferential comprehension skills.
 They learn to regularly monitor for meaning, make inferences, utilize context clues, and question a character’s motives.
 They continue to write about their reading as a means of deepening their thinking about literature.
 Additionally, they engage in in-depth conversations with their peers regarding the underlying theme or author’s message in a fiction or non-fiction text.
-Grade specific units include: interpreting characters, non-fiction reading, reading history, and historical fiction book clubs.

 In Writing Workshop, fourth grade students gain independence by using checklists and rubrics for editing and self-assessing their own work.
 They incorporate sensory details, vary their sentence structure, and learn to convey information by expressing a meaningful message.
 Students learn standard conventions of English language and grammar and strive to incorporate it into their writing.
 Students use various reference materials and begin to quote, paraphrase, and cite their sources appropriately.
 Additionally, students orally deliver narrative and persuasive presentations that allow them to showcase their well-organized bodies of work while practicing their public speaking skills.
 Students write realistic fiction, personal and persuasive essays, non-fiction research reports focusing on California history, and literary essays.